 The images following this one in this gallery will give you an inside look at the inner workings of the Singapore Flyer – ticketing, its pocket jungle at the middle of the building, the cocktail scene in the Singapore Flyer building, the view from the top of the Flyer, even a wedding staged in-capsule!

 Read our Singapore Flyer article for an in-depth introduction to this Singapore landmark.
-To see more images of the Singapore Flyer, click on any of the numbers below to proceed.

 The Ticket to Your Singapore Flyer Flight

 Tickets to the Singapore Flyer cost SGD 29.50 per adult, SGD 20.65 per child from 3 to 12 years old, and SGD 23.60 for seniors above 60 years of age.
 There are also a variety of prices and packages on offer, depending on the season and the size of the party.
 The official site for the Singapore Flyer provides up-to-the-minute info on special pricing packages: www.singaporeflyer.com

 The volume of visitors to the Singapore Flyer rules out the use of regular queues.
 To prevent overly long lines, the Singapore Flyer management has instituted a flight-style check-in.
 Ticket-holders are permitted to roam within the retail terminal at the base of the Singapore Flyer, only checking in 30 minutes before the flight time specified on the ticket.

 Rides at the Singapore Flyer start 8:30am and finish at 10:30pm, with the last flight taking off at 10:15pm.

 Under the Singapore Flyer, Shopping and a Pocket Jungle